magentabusiness/magentabusiness.github.io/docs/trendz/install/ubuntu.md

 ## Step 4.
 Configure connection with IoT Hub Platform

-You can connect Trendz Analytics to the IoT Hub Community Edition or IoT Hub Professional Edition.
+You can connect Trendz Analytics to the IoT Hub Community Edition or IoT Hub.

 Edit IoT Hub configuration file
 ```bash